-- Be a Black-led and serving 501 (c) (3) organization, a fiscally sponsored organization or collective working with a Black fiscal sponsor.
-If utilizing a fiscal sponsor: Please confirm that the organization is eligible to utilize a fiscal sponsor that meets the requirements included here. - Have a history of producing or presenting Black art and culture. - Be located within the Pittsburgh region and/or primarily serve Pittsburgh area residents.
-Applicants in the following counties are eligible to apply for funding: Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Mercer, Lawrence, Somerset, Venango, Washington and Westmoreland. - Note: Previous grantees of this program are eligible to apply again for a grant decision that is 12 months after completion of the previous grant and the submission of a final report.
+Be a Black-led and serving 501(c) (3) organization, a fiscally sponsored organization or collective working with a Black fiscal sponsor.
+If utilizing a fiscal sponsor: Please confirm that the organization is eligible to utilize a fiscal sponsor that meets the requirements included here.

+Have a history of producing or presenting Black art and culture.

+Be in the Pittsburgh region.
+Applicants in the following counties are eligible to apply for funding: Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Mercer, Lawrence, Somerset, Venango, Washington and Westmoreland.

+Previous grantees of this program are eligible to apply again 12 months after submission of final report.